Let me tell you a little story from late July 2012.

 That’s why these crop tours are simply noise.

 I do want to add that I enjoy following the crop tour.
-Chip and his team to a great job of focusing attention on farming.
-And it sure looks like a great time to see the countryside and enjoy some fun social activities.
+Chip and his team do a great job of focusing attention on farming.
+And it sure looks like a great time to see the countryside and enjoy some fun social activities (I don’t envy the early mornings after said social activities!).
 There’s definitely value in networking amongst farmers and industry peers!

 Also, I won’t get into much detail here but local crop tours can offer more value than nationwide tours/estimates.
 Obviously, anything that gets closer to statistically-sound sampling (eg. more samples) vs. random one-sample estimates will have value.